keboola/connection-docs/storage/buckets/sharing/index.md

 ### Disable sharing / Unlink bucket

 Removing a linked bucket from project is as easy as deleting a standard bucket.
+This only deletes the link and does not affect the shared bucket anyhow.

-Note however that before you can **disable sharing** or **delete shared bucket**, you will first have to unlink the bucket from all projects.
+Note however that before you can **disable sharing** or **delete shared bucket**, you will first have to unlink the bucket from **all projects**.